September 13, 12 - 5 PM

 others" and who are updated on their shots are welcome (on leash).
 This

-Please visit our Facebook page (PMAD Salem) to see pictures and to get more
+Please visit our Facebook page (PMAD Salem) for the date, to see pictures and to get more

 information about the event and about puppy mills.
 Help the puppies by liking our page.